top of page

 Several factors contribute to this dangerous mindset:

-The Reality
+The Reality of Business Disasters

+Studies show that 40% of businesses experiencing a major disaster without adequate planning never reopen.
+Another 25% fail within a year.
 Recovery time is everything.
 Companies that resume operations quickly maintain customer confidence and minimize losses.
 Those that cannot often never recover, regardless of previous success.

-What You Need
+What You Need for Effective Planning

 An effective business continuity plan includes:

-• Recovery strategies for different disaster scenarios
+• Recovery Strategies: Develop plans for different disaster scenarios.

-• Documentation of critical processes and contacts
+• Documentation: Keep records of critical processes and contacts.

 Plans must be tested regularly.
 Tabletop exercises reveal gaps before they become critical failures.